savienn/lead-gen-n8n/README.md

 ## Features

 - **Lead Capture (Webhook)** — Collects data (Name, Email, Phone) from a custom HTML form.
-- **Data Formatting (Code Node)** — Cleans and structures incoming data.
+- **Data Formatting** — Cleans and structures incoming data using JavaScript.
-- **AI Summary (Summarization Chain)** — Creates short summaries about the lead using mock data.
+- **AI Summary (Summarization Chain)** — Creates short summaries about the lead using Gemini.
 - **Mock Enrichment** — Adds fake company insights for demo purposes.
 - **CRM Integration (Airtable)** — Saves enriched leads to Airtable.
-- **Follow-up Automation** — Optionally sends a sample confirmation or internal notification.
+- **Follow-up Automation** — Sends a follow-up email to the lead.
-- **Error Handling** — Catches and logs any failed API or network steps.
+- **Internal Notification** - Notify sales team of a new lead.
+- **Error Handling** — Sends an email to the staff instantly when error occurs.

 ---